 By Joanne Jeffries.
-Last Updated 21st April 2022.
-Welcome to our guide on how to making a facial injury compensation claim.
+Last Updated 31st January 2023.
+Welcome to our guide on how to make a facial injury compensation claim.
 Below, we explain who could make a facial injury claim, and answer questions on facial scar compensation, such as ‘can I claim compensation for facial scars?’
+We also include details of how to calculate facial scar compensation, and compensation for another face injury.
+Plus, we explain why a facial injury compensation calculator wouldn’t give you an accurate compensation sum.

-If you suffered a facial injury due to the fault of a third party you may find this guide incredibly insightful.
-After taking the time to read this guide, you will understand how a facial injury compensation claim could be a suitable course of action.
+If you suffered an injury to the face due to the fault of a third party you may find this guide incredibly insightful.
+After taking the time to read this guide, you will understand how a traumatic facial injury compensation claim could be a suitable course of action.

 How Could A Facial Injury Claim Begin?